 Each sector is characterized by what it produces (e.g. electricity) and the inputs required in production (i.e., capital, labour, energy and materials).
 Commodities that are produced can then be sold to other producers (as intermediate inputs), to households (the final consumers of goods produced in the economy), or to other regions and the rest of the world as exports.
 Commodities can also be imported from other regions or the rest of the world.

-Balancing markets for all commodities
+Balancing markets for all commodities and services

 As the model steps through time, it ensures that markets clear for all commodities and factors by adjusting prices.
 For example, growth in pulp and paper production may increase demand for electricity in a single region, which must be generated provincially or imported.
 The price for electricity increases or decreases until supply matches demand.